Having Numb Hands While Sleeping

 • Changing your stance

-• Alternate your arm angle or position
+• Alternating your arm angle or position

-• Protect your hands with cushioned gloves
+• Protecting your hands with cushioned gloves

 woman performing a hand stretch exercise